CrispyCY/blogging_app/README.md

 After completing the config, run php artisan:migrate to update the database

 To start the application, please run php artisan serve

+Once the application is running in your local, please register a new account to log in to the system.